-The information contained herein does not necessarily represent the views of the Members of IRENA.
+The information contained herein does not necessarily represent the views of all Members of IRENA.
 The mention of specific companies or certain projects or products does not imply that they are endorsed or recommended by IRENA in preference to others of a similar nature that are not mentioned.
 The designations employed and the presentation of material herein do not imply the expression of any opinion on the part of IRENA concerning the legal status of any region, country, territory, city or area or of its authorities, or concerning the delimitation of frontiers or boundaries.

-Photographs are from Shutterstock or the IRENA archive, unless otherwise indicated
+$\label{prop:linear} Photographs \ are \ from \ Shutterstock \ or \ the \ IRENA \ archive, \ unless \ otherwise \ indicated$